 Skip to content

-Using the Same Device Across Platforms (Why Bluetooth Needs Re-Setup)
+Using the Same Device Across Platforms

 If you added a device on one platform (or it synced from the cloud) and then see “Bluetooth not configured”, “Not configured”, or a prompt to update the Bluetooth identifier on another platform, this is usually expected — not a hardware failure.